stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 Hhave a look at them to see how to use this function.

-The function to fit to can either be created by the user and passed in or one of a library of current existing functions can be used from the :py:module:`Stoner.FittingFuncs` (just pass in the name of the function you wish to use as a string).
+The function to fit to can either be created by the user and passed in or one of a library of current existing functions can be used from the :py:mod:`Stoner.FittingFuncs` (just pass in the name of the function you wish to use as a string).
 The function takes its fitting parameters information from a .ini file created by the user, look at the example .ini file mentioned above for the format, you can see that it allows for the parameters to be fixed or constrained which can be very useful for fitting.